 HEPATITIS C FACTS & STATISTICS

-Most experts estimate that over four million people in the U.S. have Hepatitis C.
+Most experts estimate that between 2.4 and four million people in the U.S. have Hepatitis C.

 It is the most common blood-borne virus in the U.S.